kcq/poc-strongswan-vault-psk-loader/README.md

 The PoC adds three PSKs to StrongSwan (a static PSK and two PSKs from Vault when it detects those new PSKs).

 The PoC service runs until it adds two PSKs it discovers in Vault.
-Note that the PSK discovery process is pretty basic.
-A real Vault secret notification implementation is not in scope.

 ## PSK Loader Service